 Gräbner et al. (2020) discussed the uneven effects of the macroeconomic fallout from the coronavirus and its related economic policy responses.
 Gräbner et al. (2020) showed that the macroeconomic impact of the coronavirus crises was more severe in Southern Eurozone countries than in Northern Eurozone countries.
-The results of their analysis clearly show that the effect of COVID-19 on various economic stability may be affected by different variables in different countries.
+The results of their analysis clearly show that the effect of COVID-19 on various economics cannot just be generalised since economic conditions and macroeconomic stability may be affected by different variables in different countries.
 Thus, one cannot simply generalise the effect of the pandemic on one country for all other countries.